w3f/Grants-Program/applications/Agroasys.md

 * **Document Generation:** The engine that compiles trade terms into a human-readable PDF (the visual representation of the Ricardian contract) is built.

 #### 2. To Be Built: The Web3 Integration (The Grant Scope)
 The grant focuses exclusively on the "Blockchain Integration Layer".
-The existing Marketplace currently lacks the cryptographic binding and settlement rails.

 - **The Grant covers:**
-    - Building the **Signing Service** (converting Web2 actions into cryptographic signatures).
+    - Developing the Smart Contract Escrow (Solidity on PolkaVM).
-    - Developing the **Custodial Key Management System** (securely holding keys for enterprise users).
+    - Integrating Web3Auth for non-custodial MPC wallets.
-    - Implementing the **Settlement Engine** (listening to on-chain events and reconciling them with the off-chain DB).
+    - Building the Oracle Service to trigger smart contracts based on logistics data.
-    - Integration with **AssetHub** (using `system.remark` and `Assets` pallet).
+    - Implementing the Ricardian Hashing Bridge (connecting PDFs to Chain state).

 ## Development Roadmap :nut_and_bolt: